Please ensure Javascript is enabled for purposes of website accessibility

 KINNS ROAD PARK: As part of a Girl Scout Gold Award Project completed in 2021, Alison Szczesny, has created a video series showcasing Kinns Road Park, posted January 2022, for viewers to experience the park when they are not able to be there in person!

-pdf GEOLOGY WALKS(1.87 MB) LEARN MORE ABOUT ROCKS IN CLIFTON PARK!
-As part of a Girl Scout Silver Award Project, Katherine Johnson, of Troop 2158, developed a "Geology Walks" informational brochure highlighting information about the geology of Clifton Park, in September 2021.
-The brochure, prepared as a community benefit project, offers educational information about rock formations in a visually interesting format, linked to locations where you can hike, walk, and stroll to see the "rocks of Clifton Park"!
-Some hard copies are now available at the Town of Clifton Park Town Hall Reception Area and the Parks & Recreation Department Offices.
-A digital brochure is also available by clicking below on the 2-page brochure:
+LEARN MORE ABOUT ROCKS IN CLIFTON PARK WITH GEOLOGY WALKS: As part of a Girl Scout Silver Award Project, Katherine Johnson, of Troop 2158, developed a "Geology Walks" informational brochure highlighting information about the geology of Clifton Park, in September 2021.
+The brochure offers educational information about rock formations in a visually interesting format, linked to locations where you can hike, walk, and stroll to see the "rocks of Clifton Park"!
+Check out the informational brochure here.